gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-   This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection for SCTP packets after SCTP association has been established.
+   This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
 The exact properties will depend on the companion cipher specification used with the crypto chunk.